uiano/ACT-ONE/README.md

 ## Installation
 In the current [release](/../../releases), binaries for Windows, Linux, and Mac are provided.
 Extract the distribution and run the actone script.
+You need to have installed a JDK unless you install the Windows version with the JDK included.

 ## User manual
 The language and the IDE are described in the [User Manual](documentation/UserManual.md).